ClickHouse/ClickHouse/docs/en/operations/workload-scheduling.md

 CREATE WORKLOAD production IN all SETTINGS weight = 3
 ```

-Name of a leaf workload without children could be used in query settings `SETTINGS workload = 'name'`.
+The name of a leaf workload without children could be used in query settings `SETTINGS workload = 'name'`.
 Note that workload classifiers are also created automatically when using SQL syntax.

 To customize workload the following settings could be used:
 * `priority` - sibling workloads are served according to static priority values (lower value means higher priority).